zipvilization/Zipvilization/index.md

 The relationship is fundamental:

-**Blockchain state → Zipvilization state.**
+**Blockchain state → canonical rules → Zipvilization state.**

 A balance can represent [Territory](/world/territories/).

 A holder can become a [Colonist](/world/colonists/).

-SOLUM remaining in the initial liquidity environment can represent **Dormant Land**.
+SOLUM held by the Pool can represent **Dormant Land**.

 SOLUM permanently removed through [burn](/smart-contract/burn/) can become **Permanent Nature**.

 Block progression provides [Time](/world/time/).

-Territorial state and elapsed time can determine the development and maturity of **Farms, Cities, States and Kingdoms**.
+Territorial state and elapsed Time can determine the development and maturity of **Farms, Cities, States and Kingdoms**.

 And those processes can determine the development of the [Zips](/world/zips/).